lampda/DataScienceWithSpark/README.md

 /home/vagrant/startIpython.sh
 ```

-Navigate your regular browser to https://localhost:8888/
+Navigate your regular browser to: https://127.0.0.1:8888/

 The default password is 'science', feel free to change it by invoking the command (Inside the vagrant box)
 ```
 dst setup base
 ```

+For more documentation, feel free to visit the page of the original creators: http://datasciencetoolbox.org/